NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/roofClassifier.rst

 .. note::

+   #.
 The Roof shape classifier will only identify one roof type per image.
 As a consequence, the image you provide should only contain the building whose image is to be determined.

+   #.
+Many roof shapes found these days are classified as `complex`.
+The categories `hipped`, `flat`, and `gabled` were chosen as these are the classifications used in Hazus.

 .. warning::